excalidraw/excalidraw/src/packages/excalidraw/README.md

 ### `libraryReturnUrl`

 If supplied, this URL will be used when user tries to install a library from [libraries.excalidraw.com](https://libraries.excalidraw.com).
 Default to `window.location.origin`.

+### `theme`

+If supplied, this prop will control Excalidraw's theme.
+When supplied, the value takes precedence over `intialData.appState.theme`, the theme will be fully controlled by the host app, and users won't be able to toggle it from within the app.

 ### Extra API's